jelmer/dulwich/CONTRIBUTING.md

 Running the tests
 -----------------
 To run the testsuite, you should be able to simply run "make check".
-This will run the tests using unittest on Python 2.7 and higher, and using unittest2 (which you will need to have installed) on older versions of Python.
+This will run the tests using unittest.

  $ make check